Sorcerer

 Inferno (Fire)

-When you cast a spell that deals fire damage, you can spend 1 mana and choose one creature you can see.
-If that creature fails its saving throw against your spell or is hit by your spell attack roll, it also starts Burning for a number of rounds equal to the spell's level (minimum 1 round), using your spell save DC to end the condition if it is higher than 15.
-This effect can stack with itself, refreshing the duration and increasing the damage die.
+to inflict the Burning condition on that creature for a number of rounds equal to the spell's level (minimum 1 round), using your Spell Save DC to end the condition if it is higher than 15.
+This effect can stack with itself, refreshing the duration and increasing the damage die, and can be activated on multiple creatures at once, spending mana for each one.

 Venom (Poison)

-When you cast a spell that deals poison damage, you can spend 1 mana and choose one creature you can see.
-If that creature fails its saving throw against your spell or is hit by your spell attack roll, it is Poisoned for a number of rounds equal to the spell’s level (minimum 1 round).
-A creature can make a Constitution saving throw against your spell save DC at the end of each of its turns, ending the Poisoned condition early on a successful save.
+to inflict the Poisoned condition on it for a number of rounds equal to the spell’s level (minimum 1 round).
+A creature can make a Constitution Saving Throw against your Spell Save DC at the end of each of its turns, ending the Poisoned condition early on a successful save.
+This effect can be activated on multiple creatures at once.

 Cosmic Manifestations